Society of Christian Doctrine: Name

-MUSEUM is the abbreviation for "Magister Utinam Sequatur Evangelium Universus Mundus" as meaning "Master if only the whole world would follow the Gospel."
+MUSEUM is the abbreviation for "Magister Utinam Sequatur Evangelium Universus Mundus" as meaning "Master, may the whole world follow the Gospel."

 Centres

 In Malta, the society has forty-six catechism centres for males and forty-three for females.

-It took until 1961 for the society to spread in Gozo, and was successful after a visit for a fishing session.
+By 1961, the society spread in Gozo, and became successful after a visit for a fishing session.
 That same year catechism started for males, and in 1962 it was followed by the female branch.
 There are now nine catechism centres for males and seven for females in Gozo.

 The objectives of the religious society is catechetical work in the parishes.
 Members may participate in the activities in six days every week.
 The society often organises recreational activities for minors and educational courses for adults.

 Members of the society are invited to participate for a meeting every Wednesday at the mother-house of the society, in Blata l-Bajda, Marsa.
 The mother-house is the prominent Church of Our Lady of the Miraculous Medal.
 The main scope for teaching catechism is to religiously prepare individuals, generally minors, to receive the sacraments according to the Roman Catholic tradition.

-Superior Generals
+Superiors General

-This is a list of former and present superior generals of the society:
+This is a list of former and present superiors general of the society: